Code of Conduct

 Violations shall consist of but are not limited to:

-- Failure to observe all other safety regulations applying to specific living units (including those governing use of electrical appliances and cooking).
+- Failure to observe safety regulations applying to specific living units, including those governing use of electrical appliances, cooking, fire hazards, or hazardous material, as determined by the Office of Residential Life and Department of Campus Safety.

-- Throwing or dropping any object or material from a University building window, balcony, stairwell or roof.
+- Throwing or dropping any object or material from any window, balcony, stairwell, roof, or other elevated location or structure.

-- Because of the significant risk of fire, hoverboards are not allowed in any campus buildings, including residential facilities.
+- Due to fire risk, hoverboards are not allowed in any campus buildings, including residential facilities.

 Section X: Selling, Soliciting and Canvassing